openstack/openstack-ansible/doc/source/install-guide/targethosts-prepare.rst

    the ``/root/.ssh/authorized_keys`` file on each target host.

 #.
 Test public key authentication from the deployment host to each
-   target host.
+   target host by sshing to the target host from the deployment host.
+   If you are able to connect and get the shell without authenticating, it is working.
 SSH provides a shell without asking for a password.

 For more information on how to generate an SSH keypair as well as best